sonos/dinghy/README.md

 cargo install dinghy
 ```

-Do the setup (see below), then you can try:
+Do the device setup (see below), and then you will be able to try:

 ```
 cargo dinghy test